 The Zapata peninsula owes its name to the shape … of a Zapato (Shoe).
 Like Italy, the region is shaped like a shoe on the map.
 It is also often called the Ciénaga de Zapata (Zapata Swamp) for its geographic conditions.
 During the rainy season, the peninsula regularly floods and is underwater.
 The Bay of Pigs gets its name from the pigs that once walked the beaches.
 Nowadays it is difficult to say how many anecdotal pigs are and how real are they.

-The National Park exclusively, was recognized in 2001 by UNESCO as a Biosphere Reserve.
-Cubans also appreciated this region underdeveloped as it was not until the decade of 1970 that investments, sugar cane plantations as well as citrus gardens began to appear.
+The National Park exclusively was recognized in 2001 by UNESCO as a Biosphere Reserve.
+Cubans also appreciated this region as underdeveloped as it was not until the decade of 1970 that investments, sugar cane plantations as well as citrus gardens began to appear.
 Fidel Castro himself became interested in Zapata after getting the power.
-During the literacy campaign in Cuba that took place in the 1960s, schools and health centers were established on the peninsula, and resorts a little later.
+During the literacy campaign in Cuba that took place in the 1960s, schools and health centres were established on the peninsula and resorts a little later.

 Everyone knows, however, the Bay of Pigs because of the victory of the Cubans over the US.
 On October 18, 1960, an economic embargo was implemented.
 The relations between the United States and Cuba began to deteriorate rapidly.
 Eventually, President John Kennedy issued, not with the best wishes, his consent to invade Cuba, but with the condition of moving the attack from Trinidad, that was the initial plan, to uninhabited beaches.
 It happens in Playa Girón and Playa Larga.